Peter-Kahl/Lessons-from-the-Hong-Kong-Unrest/README.md

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International (CC BY-NC-ND 4.0).

 You are free to share — copy and redistribute the material in any medium or format — under the following terms: attribution required; non-commercial use only; no modifications permitted.
-Full licence text at <https://creativecommons.org/licenses/by-nc-nd/4.0/>.
+Full licence text at: <https://creativecommons.org/licenses/by-nc-nd/4.0/>